trailofbits/empirehacking.nyc/README.md

 ## At a Glance

+Empire Hacking is on hiatus for 2025!
+Trail of Bits is planning a series of longer-form events with partners in NYC that will be announced soon.
+If you're interested in attendig a meetup, please consider the [NYC Systems Engineering Meetup](https://nycsystems.xyz/) conveniently hosted by Trail of Bits.

-On the second Tuesday of every other month, information security professionals gather to discuss pragmatic security research and new discoveries in attack and defense over drinks and light food.
+ON HIATUS: On the second Tuesday of every other month, information security professionals gather to discuss pragmatic security research and new discoveries in attack and defense over drinks and light food.

 **Follow us on Twitter for our most updated scheduling**